mzainjahangir/ThriftUnityPrototype/README.md

 # ThriftUnityPrototype
-Unity side developed to communicate with another application using Thrift.
+Unity project developed to exhibit 2 way communication using Thrift in Unity.

 ## How to run: